 In 2015, Louisa County applied for SMART SCALE funding to relocate Route 767 (School Bus Road) from its existing alignment to create a four-way intersection at Route 22/208 (Davis Highway) and Route 625 (Chalk Level Road).
 This project was the fourth highest scoring SMART SCALE project in the Culpeper District.

 There are two adjacent stop controlled T-intersections with no turn lanes on Route 22/208.
 Between July 2011 and June 2016, there were 28 total crashes with 19 persons injured on Route 22/208 in the area of the two intersections (Route 767 and Route 625).
 Of the 28 total crashes, 15 were classified as rear-end collisions.

 The new four-way intersection will allow for left and right turn lanes to be added on Route 22/208 to improve safety by reducing the trend of rear-end crashes.
 Paved shoulders will also be constructed on Route 22/208 as a safety improvement for bicyclists.
 Davis Highway will be shifted slightly south to avoid impacts to the railroad and to allow enough space for a tractor-trailer on Route 625 to safely wait for a passing train without impacting traffic on Route 22/208.

-Construction, which is expected to begin in late 2020, will take about one year and require periodic lane closures.
+This project was advertised for bids on Aug.
+11, 2020.
+Bids were opened on Sept.
+23, 2020 and Chemung Contracting Corporation of Mitchells was the apparent low bidder in the amount of $2,599,259.25.
+Construction will take about one year and require periodic lane closures.
 The public will be notified about traffic impacts and changes through media reports, social media posts and 511.

 The relocation of School Bus Road to align with Chalk Level Road will improve safety by reducing the trend of rear-end crashes.